 - Sergio Gonzalez-Tornero has presented this unusual fish so that it looks straight at the viewer with its glowing eyes.
 What qualities do its posture and expression convey?

-- What hypothesis can you think of for beginning an investigation of this animal?
+- What hypothesis can you think of for beginning an investigation of this animal and its environment?

 - What adaptations allow anglerfish to inhabit the deepest parts of the ocean?
 How do these features help the fish to survive in its environment?